efung/gnufmuffin.com/_posts/2023-02-08-gochujang-caramel-cookies.md

 Of course, if you're a regular reader of this blog, you know I will always try anything unusual or unexpected.
-And using a fermented, spicy-sweet Korean chili paste in a _cookie_ definitely attracted my attention.
+And using a fermented, spicy-sweet Korean chile paste in a _cookie_ definitely attracted my attention.
 These aren't hard to make, but do pay close attention to the tips given in the recipe and video.
-In particular, the swirling of the chili caramel needs a deft touch.
+In particular, the swirling of the chile caramel needs a deft touch.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/gnuf/52685955370/in/photostream/" title="Gochujang Caramel Cookies"><img src="https://live.staticflickr.com/65535/52685955370_da61fd89df_c.jpg" width="800" height="600" alt="Gochujang Caramel Cookies"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>